 - Complete a Community-Based Work-Study Program Partner application

 - Be willing to provide meaningful, direct service opportunities for the students (less administrative/clerical duties)

 - Provide opportunities for Community-Based Work-Study Program student member to successfully complete work-study hours awarded per semester

 - Provide a site supervisor for the Community-Based Work-Study Program member

 Please click here for Frequently Asked Questions (FAQs) about the Community-Based Work-Study Program for Community Partners.

-If you would like to receive notification when Community-Based Work-Study Program Community Partner applications become available, please contact the Civic Engagement and Career Development Center staff at firstname.lastname@example.org, or 210-436-3102.
-Marcy LaBossiere, Civic Engagement Coordinator can help you to design a meaningful year-long position for a student within your organization.
+If you would like to receive notification when Community-Based Work-Study Program Community Partner applications become available, please contact the Civic Engagement Center staff at firstname.lastname@example.org or 210-436-3102.
+Clare Acosta-Matos, Director of the Civic Engagement Center can help you to design a meaningful year-long position for a student within your organization.